cnrd/SAT/README.md

 ## OpenTherm

 1. OpenTherm Connection
-   - MQTT:
+   - OpenTherm Gateway MQTT:
         - Name of the thermostat
         - Top Topic ( *MQTT Top Topic* found in OTGW-firmware Settings )
         - Device

-   - Serial:
+   - OpenTherm Gateway Serial:
         - Name of the thermostat
         - URL

-   - ESPHome:
+   - ESPHome Opentherm:
         - Name of the thermostat
         - Device